 Hiking in Val d’Aveto offers a totally different experience from the usual coastal routes.
 Here you’ll find unspoilt mountainous views across the Apennines, ancient beech woodlands, meadows and pastures, rocky crags, and wetlands, with the Aveto river running through.

-The area can also be enjoyed in the winter with snowshoes, cross country skis, and if there’s enough snow, there are even a few pistes for some downhill skiing.
+The area can also be enjoyed in the winter with snowshoes and cross country skis, and if there’s enough snow, there are even a few pistes for some downhill skiing.

 Hiking to La Scalinata di Montesteroli